 What’s the Dish?
 Before writing a memoir, Walls had already published one book, entitled Dish: The Inside Story of the World of Gossip, which delves into the historical and cultural context of gossip and relies upon her years as a gossip columnist.

-Bestseller and J-Law.
-The Glass Castle spent 100 weeks on the New York Times bestseller list when it came out in 2005, and is currently being turned into a movie starring Jennifer Lawrence.
+Based on a Bestseller.
+The Glass Castle spent 100 weeks on the New York Times bestseller list when it came out in 2005, and in 2017 it was adapted into a movie starring Brie Larson.